karkkainenk1/DepressionStudy-ios/Pods/EstimoteSDK/README.md

 ## Table of Contents

+**Important** If your primary objective is to detect and interact with Estimote Beacons in your vicinity let us introduce you to our brand new [Proximity SDK for iOS](https://github.com/Estimote/iOS-Proximity-SDK).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->